 10 | Madagascar | 500 |

-Techniques for expressing GDP per Capita
+Techniques for expressing GDP per capita

 GDP per capita is typically expressed in one of two ways: nominal and at PPP (purchasing power parity).
 While very similar, there is one crucial difference between the two methodologies.
 GDP per capita (nominal) is a raw figure that does not take into account the differences in the cost of living between one country and another.
 In contrast, GDP per capita (PPP) factors in each country’s relative cost of living and inflation rate.
 This makes it arguably more accurate with regard to country-to-country comparisons.

-Problems with GDP per Capita
+Problems with GDP per capita and the usefulness of GNI